 Charles A. Cutter's 1904 “Objects and Means” for the catalog built upon the work of Panizzi by enumerating the catalog’s purpose of connecting patrons to library materials and defining the kind of information required to achieve this end.
 Cataloging rules released in 1941 and 1949 by the American Library Association began codifying rules for authority control with the motivation to support the work of catalogers in creating consistent and unique headings and cross references between headings.
-Seymour Lubetzky, a specialist in cataloging policy at LC, showed the value of simplifying and standardizing cataloging rules to create a universal standard allowing interoperability between library catalogs.
+Seymour Lubetzky, a specialist in cataloging policy at the Library of Congress (LC), showed the value of simplifying and standardizing cataloging rules to create a universal standard allowing interoperability between library catalogs.
 He also emphasized the value of creating cross-references in the catalog to lead users to the authorized access point for collocation purposes.
 The Statement of Principles adopted by the International Conference on Cataloguing Principles (ICCP) organized in Paris, France (also known as the "Paris Principles" 1961) expanded on cataloging principles identified by Lubetzky for creating access points in bibliographic description.
 Cutter’s rules and the Paris Principles identified two fundamental purposes of the catalog: 1) help users find known items and 2) collocate related resources either by author, title, edition, or subject.
 The catalog could only serve these core roles by using consistent and unique access points for each item in the catalog.
-The Anglo-American Cataloging Rules (AACR) published in 1967 and its second edition published in 1978 provided international rules for creating consistent and unique access points within bibliographic descriptions as well as cross references between access points.
+The Anglo-American Cataloguing Rules (AACR) published in 1967 and its second edition published in 1978 provided international rules for creating consistent and unique access points within bibliographic descriptions as well as cross references between access points.
 Where previous cataloging rules did not explicitly address authority control practices, AACR2 included detailed instructions in a chapter dedicated to forming access points.

-Since the mid- to late-20th century, IFLA has been involved in exploring, through reports and working groups, how to create an international authority control system.
+Since the mid- to late-20th century, International Federation of Library Associations and Institutions (IFLA) has been involved in exploring, through reports and working groups, how to create an international authority control system.
 A culmination of this work was manifested in the Functional Requirements for Bibliographic Records (FRBR) developed by IFLA and released in 1998.
 This conceptual model for bibliographic metadata connects user tasks for information retrieval with bibliographic and authority metadata by defining entities and their relationships with other entities including work (a distinct intellectual or artistic creation), expression (an intellectual or artistic realization of a work), person, family, and corporate body.
 This data model was used as the basis for RDA, the successor to AACR2.
 Released in 2010, RDA revises sections from AACR2 on choosing access points, gives additional guidance for controlling more types of entities than in previous cataloging rules, adds relationship designators, and introduces more attributes to help differentiate entities.

 Advances in, and adoption of, library computer technologies led to the development of MAchine Readable Cataloging (MARC) as an encoding standard for both bibliographic and authority metadata.
-Developed by Henriette D. Avram in the 1960s while working for the Library of Congress (LC), MARC “attempted to both convert and manipulate the data stored on a catalog card.”
+Developed by Henriette D. Avram in the 1960s while working for LC, MARC “attempted to both convert and manipulate the data stored on a catalog card.”
 In 1974, LC began issuing lists of newly created and updated name headings for use in other libraries.
 The first MARC-based authority records were created by LC in 1977, and publication of the first edition of Authorities: A MARC Format soon followed in 1981, making available a national standard for recording, storing, and sharing electronic authority records.
 In a relatively short amount of time, MARC developed into an international standard that increased sharing and interoperability between libraries.